octo-technology/OpenTezos/docs/defi/exam.md

 If I do not repay a flash loan in the same block:

 - [ ] the loan is postponed to the next block
-- [ ] the loan is canceled but all my other operation involving the borrowed money are still executed
+- [ ] the loan is cancelled but all my other operation involving the borrowed money are still executed
-- [ ] all my operations involving the borrowed money are canceled and my gas fee is refunded
+- [ ] all my operations involving the borrowed money are cancelled and my gas fee is refunded
-- [x] all my operations involving the borrowed money are canceled but my gas fee is not refunded
+- [x] all my operations involving the borrowed money are cancelled but my gas fee is not refunded

 ### Question 11